 - Each branch is monitoring its occupancy capacity, so you may have to wait your turn to come inside.
 There’s no limit to the amount of time you can spend at the branch, but as a courtesy to others, please don’t stay longer than you need.

-The reinstatement of our services follows the reopening framework provided by the Province of Ontario, and the advice of the Toronto Chief Medical Officer of Health and other health experts, and follows best practices within library and retail industries.
+Our services follow the COVID-19 response framework provided by the Province of Ontario, and the advice of the Toronto Chief Medical Officer of Health and other health experts, and follows best practices within library and retail industries.
 Toronto Public Health has reviewed and endorsed our plans.

 Here are some of the measures we have put in place: